-Officially the smallest town in Britain administered by a council, sleepy Fordwich (not far from Canterbury) recently got a wake-up call when a chef and sommelier from London’s Michelin-starred The Clove Club took over their spit-and-sawdust local boozer.
-The building itself is a ridiculously photogenic 1930s redbrick classic, and the pub still has its trademark fixtures (roaring fires, panelling, local ales on the handpumps), but these days it’s suddenly all about the food.
+Officially the smallest town in Britain administered by a council, sleepy Fordwich (not far from Canterbury) got a wake-up call when a chef and sommelier from London’s Michelin-starred The Clove Club took over their spit-and-sawdust local boozer.
+The building itself is ridiculously photogenic, a 1930s redbrick classic with a dreamy setting next to the river Stour, and the pub still has its trademark fixtures (roaring fires, panelling, local ales on the handpumps).
+But while the location is pretty as a picture, these days it’s all about the food.

 Taking The Sportsman at Seasalter as its blueprint, the Fordwich Arms offers inspired upscale food in seriously unfussy, easy-going surroundings – no fawning waiters or horrendous bills here.
 Instead, whizz-kid chef Dan Smith and co serve up obsessively local ingredients in clever combinations with no holds barred: hay-smoked confit trout with courgette, spiced butter and horseradish; roast lamb with black garlic, morels and crisp potato; ‘hen of the woods’ mushrooms with pickled walnuts, hispi cabbage and chickpea pannise; Fordwich ‘Snickers’.

 There are home-cured meats, house pickles and rock oysters to nibble, while wine drinkers can pick from a nifty list courtesy of sommelier Guy Palmer Brown.